Parking Rules and Regulations

 ParkMobile zones offer paid parking Monday through Friday 7 am through 6 pm.
 Free parking is offered in ParkMobile lots outside these times.

-In addition to ParkMobile payments, garage permits are honored on the top floor of the Denton garage and Maroon and Silver permits are honored on the top floor of the Dallas garage.
-Permits are not honored in ParkMobile zones of Brackenridge Hall, Oakland Cafe, ACT, Lowry, and Parliament.
+In addition to ParkMobile payments, garage permits are honored on the top floor of the Denton garage.
+Maroon and Silver permits are honored in addition to ParkMobile payments on the top floor of the Dallas garage.
+Permits are not honored in ParkMobile zones of Brackenridge Hall, Oakland Cafe, ACT, and Lowry.

 How To Use ParkMobile - 30 from ParkMobile on Vimeo.